 Like water bed mattresses, the air chamber is also comfortable, adjustable as per the level of flexibility you want from it.
 Even, some brands that produce air bed mattresses, are likely to provide enough stability in both of the sides of a mattress.

 If you are a back sleeper, this kind of mattress would be the right fit for you.
 Also, if you have two persons sleeping on the bed, and each of them requiring different firmness, you should go for an air bed mattress.

 Apart from these few mattress types, you will also see latex mattresses and adjustable bed mattresses.
-We are not going into deep discussions about these two types, as these are not widely familiar among the users.
+We are not going into deep discussions about these two types, as these are not widely familiar with the users.

 Some Tips Before We Finish